bebopjmm/starfinder-campaigns/deadSuns/Team/renlih.md

 - **Change Form**: As a standard action, Renlih can physically alter their form to look like any Medium creature, as long as they have seen a similar creature before.
   - they can mimic either a specific creature or a general creature of the choosen type
   - +10 bonus to Disguise checks to appear as a creature of the type and subtype of the new form
-  - DC of a Disguise check is not modified as a result of altering major feature or if they disguise themself as an aberration or a humanoid (though the DC is still modified if the astrazoan attempts to disguise themself as a different creature type)
+  - DC of a Disguise check is not modified as a result of altering major feature or if they disguise themselves as an aberration or a humanoid (though the DC is still modified if the astrazoan attempts to disguise themselves as a different creature type)
   - Renlih can remain in an alternate form indefinitely (or until they take another form)
 - **Compression**: Renlih can move through an area as small as 1/4 their space without squeezing or 1/8 their space when squeezing.
 - **Darkvision**: Renlih can see up to 60 feet in the dark.